Skip to main content

 What Does an Intervention Specialist Do?

 Many people think an intervention specialist is someone who helps people with addictions seek treatment.
-While that is one kind of intervention specialist, there is another who works with struggling learners in special education.
+While that is one kind of intervention specialist, another works with struggling learners in special education.
+One way to pursue this role is with a Master of Science in Education in Special Education from Northwest Missouri State University’s online program.

 Types of Intervention Specialists in Special Education

 Intervention specialists can be found in schools, healthcare organizations, and local and state government agencies.
+While intervention specialists can work in schools, they are not special education teachers by any means.
 Their roles can be similar to those in social work, as they manage multiple cases, partner with agencies, advocate for individual children, and attend relevant meetings regarding those children’s services and progress.

 They may travel to meet with the child at home or school, and they may work in an office or healthcare setting.

 The special education intervention specialist monitors progress using quantitative and qualitative metrics, provides specialized instruction, and participates in meetings regarding the student’s plan and progress as part of the intervention process.
-The specialist in the Effective Practices section of Missouri’s Office of Special Education coordinates with state and local agencies as well as school districts to set up special education services to the student between the ages of three and 21.
+The specialist in the Effective Practices section of Missouri’s Office of Special Education coordinates with state and local agencies and school districts to set up special education services for students between the ages of three and 21.

 Another type of intervention specialist focuses on early childhood intervention (ECI), which targets children from birth to three years old.
 These children tend to have severe cognitive, behavioral, communication, or physical delays or disabilities.
 Or they may be at a high risk for child abuse or neglect.
 The ECI works with these at-risk children and their families to provide them with the support and resources they need to give the child the best chance in life.